INTRODUCTION

 Screen Sharing from Mac to Ubuntu

-Go to the Ubuntu settings to enable screen sharing,
+Follow the Ubuntu instructions to enable screen sharing

 In Terminal you'll see the screen sharing server listening on port 5900